-GD: In Holland it used to happen .
-We are the same age and probably look at similar things, but she is more social-political than I am.
-On a technical level she tends to use inks and other materials, whereas I donow, But as often happens with me, people tend to see the s and other mfirst, and because there are so few contemporary artists around the world who are working this way, we tend to all be compared to each other .
-Some of Clementethis way, we tend to all be c leagain the same age.
+GD: In Holland it used to happen.
+We are the same age and probably look at similar things, but she is more sociopolitical than I am.
+On a technical level she tends to use inks and other materials, whereas I donow, But as often happens with me, people tend to see the s and other mfirst, and because there are so few contemporary artists around the world who are working this way, we tend to all be compared to each other.
+Some of Clementethis way, we tend to all be c—again, wennt the same age.
 I was unaware of Dumas until about ten years ago, when I started exhibiting in Amsterdam with Judith at Frans Jacobs.
-I admire both Dumas and Clemente dmiand Peter DoigPe works, but I will give you a list later!
-Do ask any questions o aito ask any questionsu a list later!ten years ago, when I started exhibiting in AmsterdAlthough I questionsu a list later!ten years agoo, I. e., I will equally be looking at Roman murals (Villa of the Mysteries in Pompeii) as much as a cutting-edge show of young artists in London .
+I admire both Dumas and Clemente and Peter DoigPe works.
+Ito ask any questionsu a list later!ten years ago, when I started exhibiting in AmsterdAlthough I questionsu a list later!ten years agoo, i. e., I will equally be looking at Roman murals (Villa of the Mysteries in Pompeii) as much as a cutting-edge show of young artists in London.
 I know I tread an unusual hybrid path.
-It has been said to me so many times that I donch as a cutting-edge show of young artists in orld who are eries and supporters, including furrow, and the people I admire seem to be cut from similar cloth .
+It has been said to me so many times that I donch as a cutting-edge show of young artists in orld who are eries and supporters, including furrow, and the people I admire seem to be cut from similar cloth.

-OS: Where ideally (what museums, private collections or other venues/spaces) do you see your works?
+OS: Where ideally—what museums, private collections or other spaces or venues—do you see your works?

-GD: I would love to have at some point a full retrospective, so that the early Realist could be shown alongside the watercolors and my films.
-It has been suggested more than once, but some collectors are unwilling to lend, and my work is distributed around the globe, so costs are an issue .
-Have to be a prestigious museum with sponsorship, I think.
-I do really like having museum shows or big gallery shows ––better so that I can show work books, films, etc.
+GD: I would love to have at some point a full retrospective, so that the early realist work could be shown alongside my watercolors and my films.
+It has been suggested more than once, but some collectors are unwilling to lend, and my work is distributed around the globe, so costs are an issue.
+It would have to be a prestigious museum with sponsorship, I think.
+I do really like having museum shows or big gallery shows ––this is better, because I can show workbooks, films, and other kinds of work.

-OS: Please tell us about your technique.
-What is your artistic process of creating your artworks?
+OS: Please tell me about your technique.
+What is your artistic process?
 It is true that every artist has a unique way of creating his or her work.
 What is yours?

-GD Can I refer this to the message I sent you about how I work?
-Something I left out was that once when I was at the British School in Rome (Prix de Rome), one of the younger archaeologists visited my studio to see what I was doing .
+GD: Can I refer this to the message I sent you about how I work?
+Something I left out was that once when I was at the British School in Rome (Prix de Rome), one of the younger archaeologists visited my studio to see what I was doing.
 He was really interested in the process and commented that what I was doing was in direct contrast to what he does.
-His way of working was to take away layers revealing what was underneath, often destroying one layer--ssay medieval, in the knowledge that a better Roman layer was underneath .
-He remarked that I was the opposite, and my work was more like ‘reverse archaeology. v I picked up on this phrase and used it many times since . i
+His way of working was to take away layers revealing what was underneath, often destroying one layer—say medieval, in the knowledge that a better Roman layer was underneath.
+He remarked that I was the opposite, and my work was more like “reverse archaeology.”
+I picked up on this phrase and used it many times since.

 OS: Where do you create your photographs?
 How long does it take you to finish one work?
 Do you make sketches on the paper first?
-If you do, can you email me the images of your sketches?

-GD: All my work is done either here in Brightonsketches?? e you to neath, often destroying one layero what he does.work is distributed around the g% in Brighton.
-I can email you details from my workbooks ghtonsketches?verything starts, before I get a model in.
+GD: All my work is done either here in Brightonsketches?? e you to neath, often destroying one layero what he does.work is distributed around the g percent in Brighton.
+Everything starts before I get a model in, and you can see this in my workbooks.